usama54321/test/README.md

 ### What you will turn in
 You will submit your entire project directory in a *zip* file on lms.lums.edu.pk

-As you go through the assignment, refer to the write-up guidelines and deliverables section below.
-It is recommended that you accumulate deliverables into sections in your webpage write-up as you work through the project.

 *Note: Do not squander all your hard work on this assignment by converting your png files into jpg or any other format!* Leave the screenshots as they are saved by the `'S'` key in the GUI, otherwise you will introduce artifacts that will ruin your rasterization efforts.

 ### Some advise